Joe Dever: Other creations

 In addition to Lone Wolf, Dever has also created two other role-playing gamebook series (Freeway Warrior and Combat Heroes) and designed several best-selling computer and video games for PCs and consoles.
 The Freeway Warrior series of gamebooks are set in a post-apocalyptic, Mad Max-like world.
 The series was revived in Italy in October 2015 and the first book was published on 29 October and the second book was published on 3 March 2016.
 The Combat Heroes gamebooks are illustrated adventures where each paragraph is a full-page picture representing what the player sees, with two modes.
 Alone, the aim is to escape from a maze.
-In one-on-one play, two players are dueling in a maze.
+In one-on-one play, two players are duelling in a maze.
 Each player has a different book; at a given page, the illustration shows an empty corridor; when the other character is in sight (i.e. the players read given page numbers), the player has to turn to another page showing the other opponent's position in the corridor.
 Combat is then resolved before the game continues.

 Among Dever's many video game contributions is the best-selling Killzone game for which he wrote the backstory and created the principal characters.